cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 gaiacli status
 ```

 You may notice that your voting power is less than it used to be.
-That's because you got slashed for liveness!
+That's because you got slashed for downtime!

 ### Problem #2: My `gaiad` crashes because of `too many open files`